 The disease of schizophrenia presents a range of complex symptoms — many of which can create barriers to social success.
 Anxiety, lack of drive and challenges with memory can cause individuals to isolate, and without proper intervention, they may neglect self-care, medication and therapy.
 Danielle Schlosser, Principal Research Scientist at Verily Life Sciences, wondered whether an app could empower young adults with the diagnosis to take greater control of their healthcare in the face of such challenging obstacles.

-Guided by the principles of Human-Centered Thinking, Danielle Schlosser conducted comprehensive interviews with a wide range of schizophrenia patients.
+Guided by the principles of human centered design, Danielle Schlosser conducted comprehensive interviews with a wide range of schizophrenia patients.
 These human-centered discussions provided her insights far beyond diseases symptoms and diagnoses.
 Her primary takeaway was the discovery that in order for young individuals with schizophrenia to effectively engage in an app-based intervention program, it needed to be tailored directly to their needs, to use minimal clinical language and to provide users with a safe and supportive community.

 Enter the PRIME app, a social networking platform aimed at connecting users to other young adults with schizophrenia.
 Beyond the availability of a built-in community, users are also provided a direct line of contact to mental-health clinicians — deliberately named ‘coaches’ — who are available to provide them with counseling and motivation in quick order.
 The app is simply presented and easy-to-use, and encourages small, goal-directed challenges that can be tracked and spoken about openly with peers.